All charges dropped against State Rep. Dawnna Dukes

 Two separate indictments were for misdemeanor offenses of abuse of official capacity by a public servant.
 The charges relate to allegations that Dukes misused public funds for her personal gain, and that she converted campaign funds to personal use.

+The state moved to dismiss these charges because Dukes paid $1,340 to reimburse Texas for the salary she paid to her legislative staffer for transporting her daughter.
+Dukes also paid $500 for a fine owed to the Texas Ethics Commission and restored $5,230.74 to her campaign account.

-Over the summer, District Attorney Margaret Moore presented Dukes with a plea deal that would have dropped the corruption charges if Dukes resigned and submitted to a drug and alcohol test, along with possible treatment, and paid a fine of $3,000 in relation to her alleged lesser crimes.
+Over the summer, the district attorney presented Dukes with a plea deal that would have dropped the corruption charges if Dukes resigned and submitted to a drug and alcohol test, along with possible treatment, and paid a fine of $3,000 in relation to her alleged lesser crimes.
 Dukes failed to respond to the deal.

 In mid-September, the state put the felony case against Dukes on hold while moving forward with the misdemeanor case.
 However, a few days later, the judge agreed to move the felony trial date to December to give prosecutors enough time to prepare their case.